 - Which driver admits fault at the scene.
 It is extremely important that you never admit fault at the scene of an accident.
 Cooperate with the police, exchange information with the other driver, but do no more than state the facts.
 You may not actually be aware of the true cause of your accident, so even if you believe you are the at-fault driver, allow the police and your insurance company to come to that conclusion on their own.

 Causes of Motor Vehicle Accidents

-Of course every automobile accident is unique, and yours is no exception.
-The facts and circumstances surrounding your accident will determine how you will proceed; however some of the more common factors and causes involved in automobile accidents include:
+Of course, every automobile accident is unique, and yours is no exception.
+The facts and circumstances surrounding your accident will determine how you will proceed; however, some of the more common factors and causes involved in automobile accidents include:

 California Code 23123(a) governs driving while talking on a cell phone, while California Code 23123.5 governs texting while driving.
 Many experts feel distracted driving has become the top cause of car collisions in our increasingly busy lives.
 As a nation off multi-taskers, we have allowed that habit to extend into our time behind the wheel as well.

 At any given moment, it is likely a majority of the drivers on the roadways have at least a part of their attention somewhere other than on the road.
 We are thinking about work, about which child needs to be picked up or dropped off, about our plans for the upcoming weekend, and about what we will cook for dinner.
-When you add these mental distractions to actual physical distractions, you can see how this creates increased risk of an accident.
+When you add these mental distractions to actual physical distractions, you can see how this creates an increased risk of an accident.
 Drivers routinely:

 - Talk on their cell phones;

 - Eat an entire meal;